alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 The post was inspired by [a thread about Transparent Hugepages]( https://groups.google.com/forum/#!topic/mechanical-sympathy/sljzehnCNZU) on the Mechanical Sympathy group.
 The thread walks through the pitfalls, performance numbers and current state in the latest kernel versions.
 A lot of useful information is there.
 In general, you can find many recommendations on the Internet.
 Many of them tell you to disable THP, e.g. [Oracle Database](http://docs.oracle.com/cd/E11882_01/install.112/e47689/pre_install.htm#LADBI1519), [MongoDB](https://docs.mongodb.com/manual/tutorial/transparent-huge-pages/), [Couchbase](https://developer.couchbase.com/documentation/server/current/install/thp-disable.html), [MemSQL](https://help.memsql.com/hc/en-us/articles/115002948663-Disable-Transparent-Huge-Pages), [NuoDB ](http://doc.nuodb.com/Latest/Content/Note-About-%20Using-Transparent-Huge-Pages.htm).
 Few of them utilize the feature, e.g. [PostgreSQL]( https://www.postgresql.org/docs/9.6/static/kernel-resources.html#LINUX-HUGE-PAGES) (hugetlbpage feature, not THP) and [Vertica](https://my.vertica.com/docs/7.2.x/HTML/index.htm#Authoring/InstallationGuide/BeforeYouInstall/transparenthugepages.htm).
 There are quite a few stories telling how people fight a system freeze and solved it disabling the THP feature.
 [1](https://www.perforce.com/blog/tales-field-taming-transparent-huge-pages-linux), [2](https://community.microfocus.com/borland/managetrack/accurev/w/accurev_knowledge_base/27749/recommendation-to-disable-linux-kernel-transparent-hugepages-thp-setting-for-performance-improvement), [3](http://structureddata.org/2012/06/18/linux-6-transparent-huge-pages-and-hadoop-workloads/), [4](https://blogs.oracle.com/linux/performance-issues-with-transparent-huge-pages-thp), [5](https://dzone.com/articles/why-tokudb-hates-transparent), [6](https://engineering.linkedin.com/performance/optimizing-linux-memory-management-low-latency-high-throughput-databases).
 All those stories lead to distorted view and preconception that the feature is harmful.

 Unfortunately, I couldn't find any post that measures or shows how to measure the impact and consequences of enabling/ disabling the feature.
-That's what this post is supposed to address.
+This is what this post is supposed to address.

-## Transparent Hugepage in a nutshell
+## Transparent Hugepages in a nutshell

 Almost all applications and OSes run in virtual memory.
 Virtual memory is mapped into physical memory.
 The mapping is managed by an OS maintaining [the page tables data structure](https://en.wikipedia.org/wiki/Page_table) in RAM.
 The address translation logic (page table walking) is implemented by [the CPU's memory management unit (MMU)](https://en.wikipedia.org/wiki/Memory_management_unit).
-The MMU also has a cache of recently used mappings.
+The MMU also has a cache of recently used pages.
 This cache is called the Translation lookaside buffer (TLB).

 "When a virtual address needs to be translated into a physical address, the TLB is searched first.
 If a match is found (a TLB hit), the physical address is returned and memory access can continue.
 However, if there is no match (called a TLB miss), the MMU will typically look up the address mapping in the page table to see whether a mapping exists."
-The page table walk is expensive because it may require multiple memory accesses (they can hit the CPU L1/L2/L3 caches though).
+The page table walk is expensive because it may require multiple memory accesses (they may hit the CPU L1/L2/L3 caches though).
 On the other side, the TLB cache size is limited and typically can hold several hundred pages.

 OSes manage virtual memory using pages (contiguous block of memory).
 Typically, the size of a memory page is 4 KB.
 1 GB of memory is 256 000 pages; 128 GB is 32 768 000 pages.
 Obviously TLB cache can't fit all of the pages and performance suffers from cache misses.
 There are two main ways to improve it.
 The first one is to increase TLB size, which is expensive and won't help significantly.
-Another one is to increase the page size and therefore we have less pages to map.
-Modern OSes and CPUs support large 2 MB or even 1 GB pages.
-Using large 2 MB pages, 128 GB becomes just 64 000 pages.
+Another one is to increase the page size and therefore have less pages to map.
+Modern OSes and CPUs support large 2 MB and even 1 GB pages.
+Using large 2 MB pages, 128 GB of memory becomes just 64 000 pages.

 That's the reason there is Linux Transparent Hugepage Support in Linux.
 It's an optimization!
 It manages large pages automatically and transparently for applications.
-The benefits are pretty obvious: no changes on application side; it reduces the number of TLB misses; page table walking becomes cheaper.
+The benefits are pretty obvious: no changes required on application side; it reduces the number of TLB misses; page table walking becomes cheaper.
 The feature logically can be divided into two parts: allocation and maintenance.
 The THP takes the regular ("higher-order") memory allocation path and it requires that the OS be able to find contiguous and aligned block of memory.
 It suffers from the same issues as the regular pages, namely fragmentation.
 If the OS can't find a contiguous block of memory, it will try to compact, reclaim or page out other pages.
 That process could cause latency spikes (up to seconds).
 The second part is maintenance.
-Even if an application touches just 1 byte of memory, it will receive 2 MB large page.
+Even if an application touches just 1 byte of memory, it will consume whole 2 MB large page.
 This is obviously a waste of memory.
 So there's a background kernel thread called "khugepaged".
 It scans pages and tries to defragment and collapse them into one huge page.

+Another pitfall lays in large page splitting, not all parts of the OS work with large pages, e.g. swap.
+The OS splits large pages into regular ones for them.
 The best place to read about Transparent Hugepage Support is the official documentation on [the Linux Kernel website](https://www.kernel.org/doc/Documentation/vm/transhuge.txt) The feature has several settings and flags that affect its behavior and they evolve with the Linux kernel.

 ## How to measure?